shaikhfaisal/reactbasics/README.md

     npx babel --plugins @babel/plugin-proposal-class-properties --watch src --out-dir . --presets @babel/preset-react --verbose

-Run the following command to compile TS to JS and build the app npx webpack
+Run the following command to compile TS to JS and build the app npx webpack --watch

 TODO:

+- Pagination
-- generic data
+- HoC
 - reuse interfaces? how to think about this?
 - unit testing react components
 - e2e or UI testing ?